 The significance of this really shouldn’t be overlooked.
 In the last few decades, obesity and overweight rates among American kids have risen dramatically.
 This is a reflection, in part, on a diet that includes too many calories and nutrient-poor foods, and too little in the way of fruits, vegetables, whole grains and calcium-rich dairy products.

-Eating out is a contributing factor.
 Meals eaten away from home are higher in calories, fat and saturated fat, and they provide less calcium and fiber than home-prepared meals.
-On the other hand, eating more meals at home is associated with a higher intake of fruits, vegetables and dairy products, with less fat and calories.
+On the other hand, eating more meals at home is associated with a higher intake of fruits, vegetables and dairy products with less fat and calories.
 So, grab the kids and make home cooking meals a new tradition.